ZebroTech/ZebroSmartChain/README.md

 Zebro Smart Chain (ZSC) is PoW Ethereum charecteristic blockchain with supply limit capped by 10 billion coins, all 10 billion coins were generated in block '0".
 Miners have 2 mining options 1 Regular Miner (mine for txn fee), 2 Super Miner (mine for block rewards).

 ### Regular Miner (Mining for txn fee)
 To mine for txn fee miner must run a full node on server and set_miner.
 Regular miners get txn fee for mining of a block with txn(s) in it.
-Currently txn fee is 0.00005 ZEBRO to 0.00021 ZEBRO per txn.
-Txn fees are paid by ZEBRO users for txns they made on ZSC.
+Currently txn fee is 0.00005 ZEBRO to 5 ZEBRO per txn.
+Txn fees are paid by ZEBRO users for txns.
+ZSC Block Timespan is 30 seconds, new block generated every 30 seconds.

 ### Super Miner (Mining for block reward)
 To mine for block reward miner must run full node on server set_miner and send colletoral 2 million ZEBRO from miner address to a contract on ZSC.
-Super miners get reward 100 ZEBRO per each block mined.
+Super miners get reward 100 ZEBRO plus 0.00005 ZEBRO to 5 ZEBRO txn fee for each block mined.
 This reward is not newly generated token but reward sent from contract to Super Miner for mining each block successfully.
-ZSC Block Timespan is 15 seconds, new block generated every 15 seconds.
+ZSC Block Timespan is 30 seconds, new block generated every 30 seconds.